RR5555/copier-template-general/README.md

 NOTE: There might be a way to keep the path relative to the include file instead of relative to root file

+## Nested questions

+Check if I can use https://copier.readthedocs.io/en/stable/creating/#loop-over-lists-to-generate-files-and-directories for unfolding select

+## README, .gitignore, etc

+Either precise template `subdirectory`: https://copier.readthedocs.io/en/stable/configuring/#subdirectory Or create suffixed version: https://copier.readthedocs.io/en/stable/configuring/#templates_suffix:
+> [!NOTE]
+> If there is a file with the template suffix next to another one without it, the one without suffix will be ignored.